saivamsikaruturi/vamsilabs-dev-notes-main/docs/java/MultiThreading.md

 1. Process Based Multitasking : Exceuting more than one task at a time where each independent of other.

-2.Thread Based Multitasking
+2. Thread Based Multitasking

-Executing the several tasks where each task is part of the same program.
+* Executing the several tasks where each task is part of the same program.

 **What is Thread?**

-Thread is a light-weight process.
+* Thread is a light-weight process.
 A separate flow of exceution. or Smallest unit of CPU execution.

-Thread is light-weight because thread shared the same memory address space, and It takes less memory and less time to execute the program.
+* Thread is light-weight because thread shared the same memory address space, and It takes less memory and less time to execute the program.

 **What is Daemon Thread?**

-The thread which is executing in the background is called Daemon Thread.
+* The thread which is executing in the background is called Daemon Thread.

-Ex: Garbage Collector , Attach Listener.
+* Ex: Garbage Collector , Attach Listener.

 Use of Daemon Thread: